 Foreword

+Midstream Update [final publication date: XX/XX/2025]: A midstream update was issued in response to the Environmental Protection Agency’s review of the asphalt mixture Product Category Rule against the EPA – PCR Criteria as published within the Construction Materials Opportunities to Reduce Emissions (C-MORE) program.
+In response, NAPA, the PCR Committee, was convened to discuss and address the review with the following changes:

+Expanded the geographic applicability of the PCR to include Mexico in addition to Canada, and the United States, following the same roadmap of regionalizing upstream datasets and harmonizing with Mexican standardizing organization, Organismo Nacional de Normalización y Certificación de la Construcción y Edificación (ONNCCE).

+Updated definitions: Red-lined definitions have been provided in the attached PCR document.
+Updated definitions include old numbering 3.9.17, 3.9.28 (new numbering 3.9.29) and 3.9.41 (new numbering 3.9.44).
+New definitions added for Facility and product-specific EPD (3.9.18), Producer-average EPD (3.9.42), Product-average EPD (3.9.43), and Supply-chain specificity (3.9.55).

+Updates to section 5.3, reflecting changes in definitions, outlining the types of EPDs that this PCR can be used to develop.

+References added to the underlying LCA (Mukherjee, 2021) highlighting Assumptions and Limitations in this section and in section 5.2.2; and to the tabular representation of background LCI in Annex I, version2, in sections 7.1.7.2.2, 7.1.7.2.3 and 7.1.7.2.4.

+Updates to use of PCRs and EPDs for upstream materials use in section 7.1.9.2.

+Updates to sections 10.6, 10.1 and 11, providing clarity on how the underlying LCA and the Emerald Eco-Label tool has been independently verified, and recent updates including the addition of Simulator tool and the Quality Control program, that add to the transparency and veracity of the EPDs.

 When the Product Category Rules (PCR) for Asphalt Mixtures was published in February 2017, NAPA became one of the first organizations in the United States to offer a simple, easy to use software tool for developing and publishing verified environmental product declarations (EPDs).
 At the time, there was growing interest in EPDs among various stakeholders, with the most significant being the U.S. Green Building Council’s (USGBC) LEED v4 green construction rating system and the Federal Highway Administration (FHWA) Sustainable Pavements Technical Working Group (SPTWG).
 Since then, every major green construction rating system and green building code has introduced a credit for EPDs.
 Additionally, several state and local agencies are implementing EPD policies that require asphalt paving contractors to submit EPDs and, in some cases, demonstrate that asphalt mixtures meet established global warming potential (GWP) limits.

 As interest in EPDs for asphalt mixtures grows, version 2 of the PCR for Asphalt Mixtures will enable NAPA to continue its tradition of offering an easy, cost-effective software tool for asphalt mix producers to develop and publish verified EPDs.

 The underlying life cycle assessment (LCA) by Mukherjee (2021), which serves as the foundation for this PCR and informs many of the technical requirements provided in the PCR, has been substantially revised to support this updated PCR.
+All assumptions and limitations of the LCA model supporting this PCR are discussed on page 48 of the LCA (Mukherjee, 2021) in the Assumptions and Limitations section.
 The primary changes in the underlying LCA, compared to the previous one, are:

 Improvements in recommended upstream datasets.